plushed/Yivo_Search/README.md

 # Yivo_Search

 ## Introduction
 Yivo Search is a tool developed to provide quick analysis of URLs against multiple Open Source Intelligence feeds.
 Results are stored in a SQlite database and displayed when queried.
-Current sources include URLScan.io, URLHaus, Google Safe Search API, OpenPhish Feed, Phishtank, Virustotal, and McAfee Web Advisor.
+Current sources include URLScan.io, URLHaus, Google Safe Search API, OpenPhish Feed, Phishtank, Virustotal, IBM X-Force and McAfee Web Advisor.
 I hope to include additional modules in the near future.

 ## Setup
 1. Clone or download the repository keeping the observed directory structure then run pip.